 Green technologies and resource efficiency are one of the core elements of transition to the green economy that sees economic growth working in harmony with social and environmental sustainability.
 Resource efficiency means using natural resources such as energy, materials and water in an efficient and sustainable manner throughout their life cycle (from extraction, via distribution, transformation, and consumption, to waste disposal) while minimising impacts on the environment.

-In Serbia, the European Bank for Reconstruction and Development (EBRD) is launching the Green Innovation Vouchers Scheme (GIVS) to boost the innovation capacity of small and medium-sized enterprises (SMEs) in the field of green technologies and resource efficiency by linking them to local R&D service providers (R&DSPs).
+In Serbia, the European Bank for Reconstruction and Development (EBRD) has launched the Green Innovation Vouchers Scheme (GIVS) to boost the innovation capacity of small and medium-sized enterprises (SMEs) in the field of green technologies and resource efficiency by linking them to local R&D service providers (R&DSPs).
 The resulting cooperation will enable participating SMEs to raise their environmental performance and competitiveness.

 Green Innovation Vouchers are grants that help SMEs to cover 90 per cent of the eligible R&D service costs, up to €20,000 (excl.
 VAT).
 The R&D service will enable SMEs to develop new products, services and processes, or innovate existing ones, in order to improve resource efficiency, thus supporting transition to the green economy.